-Counseling in Toronto – a very creative and dynamic industry – unexpectedly got a boost recently when international star Kristin Stewart attended the Toronto Film Festival announced that she was going into grief counseling and was looking for a therapist.
+Counseling in Toronto – a very creative and dynamic industry – unexpectedly got a boost recently when international star Kristin Stewart attended the Toronto Film Festival announced that she was going into grief counselling and was looking for a therapist.
 She acknowledged that her grief over separation from her boyfriend, actor Robert Pattinson, turned her into an emotional wreck following an affair with a married director.

 But the other news that brought counseling in Toronto to the headlines came just a few days when ago when Canada’s largest university, the University of Toronto, announced that it is getting its first full time Muslim chaplain to cater to its 5000 Muslim students.
 Law student Amjad Tarsin was hired to provide counseling and guidance to the Muslim youth in the university, emphasizing the stresses that Muslim students experience in and outside the university campus.